 She would always stop to enjoy the East 57th Street windows of Dell Webb.
 Their jewelry was not her style, but we always agreed that it was very beautiful.

 Mesmerized by this Malachite butterfly last late-December 2017, it spent much time resting in this ravine trail at the National Butterfly Center in Mission, Texas.
 Frieda A”H (OBM) passed in 2008, how she would have so enjoyed this magnificent butterfly, deemed “U” for Uncommon all Year in southern Texas (Glassberg, A Swift Guide to Butterflies of North America).

-This 2019 I have plans for a re-visit to the National Butterfly Center, a return trip to the Florida Panhandle, a drive to northwestern Alabama and several other trips to find and shoot butterflies.
+This 2019 I have plans for a re-visit to the National Butterfly Center near the border wall, a return trip to the Florida Panhandle, a drive to northwestern Alabama and several other trips to find and shoot butterflies.

 Each and every time I locate a butterfly that is new to me, I enjoy a mind flow of exciting thoughts.
 Butterflies flee or linger, either way, when they are no longer seen, I hike on, totally spiked by what I’d just seen.
 My thinking inevitably is that I am Blessed to be among the so very few who have seen what I had just seen.
 I remember those moments/minutes . . . forever.

 What are you thinking when you see a super fresh butterfly or a ‘Lifer’ for you?